Strategic Management

 The important factors on which to base such conclusions are given below:

- The industry’s growth potential is high.
+• The industry’s growth potential is high.
 The overall pharmaceutical industry for the last 5 years was growing at an average rate of 15 percent annually.

- The current competitive environment permits the major firms to enjoy average to above par profitability
+• The current competitive environment permits the major firms to enjoy average to above par profitability

- Competitive forces will become stronger in the future as more firms are being paying attention to this industry.
+• Competitive forces will become stronger in the future as more firms are being paying attention to this industry.

- Industry profitability will be favorably affected by the prevailing driving forces.
+• Industry profitability will be favorably affected by the prevailing driving forces.

 Considering the above factors it can be concluded that the pharmaceutical industry of Bangladesh has a prospective future.
-ACME is aware of it and preparing to enjoy above average profitability through taking some strategic moves in the near future.
+SQUARE is aware of it and preparing to enjoy above average profitability through taking some strategic moves in the near future.

 How well is the company’s present strategy working?

-ACME Laboratories Ltd’s present strategy is to keep the growing trend in sales.
+Acme laboratories present strategy is to keep the growing trend in sales.
 The company is also emphasizing considerable attention to improve its market share.

 The pharmaceuticals sector attained a lower growth of 8.6% only during the year 2004 as against 5.90% during the previous year.
-The lower growth rate of national pharmaceuticals market may be attributed to various factors such as lower public expenditure on health care, natural calamities including floods, cyclones, epidemical diseases & lower agro-corp harvest.
-The national pharmaceuticals market growth and that of the company during past few years are given below:
+The lower growth rate of national pharma market may be attributed to various factors such as lower public expenditure on health care, natural calamities including floods, cyclones, epidemical diseases & lower agro-corp harvest.
+The national pharma market growth and that of the company during past few years are given below:

-Year National Market Growth rate Company’s Growth rate
+National Market Growth rate

 The above statistics prove that the company has been performing at a higher rate than that of the national growth rate of pharmaceuticals market ensuring continued leading position in the market.